 Contact Lori at firstname.lastname@example.org or 796-3361 for more information.

-SUNDAY GROUPS AND CLASSES
+SUNDAY AND MID-WEEK ▪ CLASSES (men and women)

 Contemporary Christian Life Issues (CCLI)